avigad/mathematics_in_lean_source/source/basic_skills.rst

     #check (zero_add : ∀ a : A, 0 + a = a)
     #check (add_left_neg : ∀ a : A, -a + a = 0)

-It is conventional to use additive notation when a group the operation is commutative, and multiplicative notation otherwise.
+It is conventional to use additive notation when the group operation is commutative, and multiplicative notation otherwise.
 So Lean defines a multiplicative version as well as the additive version (and also their abelian variants,